cjulbe/pbe/ReadME.md

 ### Libraries
 For the purpose of this project we will be using the following library: https://github.com/pimylifeup/MFRC522-python.

-To do so, we need to install some other libraries also:
+To do so, we need to install these libraries:

 `sudo apt install python3-dev python3-pip`